Technovore01101110/racing/CONTRIBUTING.md

 3. `git add .`
 4. `git commit -m "part of website added"`

+### Where to put code

+The `.github/deploy.yaml` specifies custom instructions to deploy to github pages.
+Anything put in `src` will be considered the root of the site (ie `src/index.html` will be the home page).
+Anything outside of src will not be deployed to pages.

 ### Merge code together

 1. `git switch main`